elden-l0rd/Image-Captioning/README.md

 Image dataset is too large to be uploaded into GitHub.
 1. Obtain the image dataset from Kaggle: [Flickr Image dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k). _Last accessed: 9/11/2023._
 2. Place the image folder inside flickr8k_images folder

+## Instructions
+1. *main.ipynb* is the main file to run the project.
+2. *fe_dict_save* folder contains the feature dictionary file after image extraction.
+So we need not extract the features again
+3. *models* folder contains the trained models

 > **Note**
-> The CSV file might be corrupted, so you may use the one in this repo instead. flickr8k_images > captions.txt
+> The TXT file might be corrupted, so you may use the one in this repo instead. flickr8k_images > captions.txt